VINNAPAS® EP 756

 - Packaging glue (window cartons, paper packaging and carton forming) by nozzle application.

 When the dispersion is stored in tanks, proper storage conditions must be maintained.
-VINNAPAS® EP 756 has shelf life of 9 months if stored in the original, unopened containers at temperatures between 5 and 30 °C. Please refer to "Best use before date" on the packaging label.
-Storage beyond the date specified does not mean that the product can't be used anymore, but the user should perform a quality check on the properties necessary for the intended application.
+The product has a shelf life of 9 months starting from the date of manufacture if stored in the original, unopened containers at temperatures between 5 and 30°C. Please refer to "Best use before date" on the packaging label.
+Storage beyond the date specified does not mean that the product can´t be used anymore, but the user should perform a quality check on the properties necessary for the intended application.
+Any longer periods for the maximum storage period that may be described in the Certificate of Analysis which accompanies each shipment of the product, take preference over this suggestion in which case the time period stated in the Certificate of Analysis shall be solely authoritative.
 Iron or galvanized-iron equipment and containers are not recommended because the dispersion is slightly acidic.
 Corrosion may result in discoloration of the dispersion or its blends when further processed.
-Therefore the use of containers and equipment made of ceramics, rubberized or enameled materials, appropriately finished stainless steel, or plastic (e.g. rigid PVC, polyethylene or polyester resins) is recommended.
-As polymer dispersion may tend to superficial film formation, skins or lumps may form during storage or transportation.
-Filtration is therefore recommended to utilization prior of the product.
+Therefore, the use of containers and equipment made of ceramics, rubberized or enameled materials, appropriately finished stainless steel, or plastic (e.g. rigid PVC, polyethylene or polyester resin) is recommended.
+As polymer dispersions may tend to superficial film formation, skins or lumps may form during storage or transportation.
+Filtration is therefore recommended prior to utilization of the product.

 Preservation for Transport, Storage and further Processing